p3nal/lga/README.md

 # lga
-currently working commands:
+Currently working commands:
  - h,j,k,l: vim movements
  - g: go to first item
  - G: go to last item
- - dD: deletes a file or a directory, asks for confirmation when dir is not empty
+ - dD: deletes a file or a directory, asks for confirmation when the directory is not empty
  - backspace: toggle show hidden files
  - yy: yank
  - dd: move
  - p: paste
- - a: rename
+ - a or `:rename`: rename
  - `:touch`: touch file
  - `:mkdir`: mkdir dir
  - sn/N: sort by name/reverse name